 Advanced functional materials are an important economic and employment generator in Europe.
 Functional materials and their interfaces are the key enabler, transversal and bottleneck for almost all technologies.
-Design and simulation of materials and microstructures with tailored properties and appropriate process technologies are needed to achieve high performance in industrial applications.
-European product innovation relies strongly on deep theoretical knowledge on functional materials and more efficient technologies with new physical properties and performance.
-Improved materials are expected to contribute to reducing our dependence on oil, gas and coal.
-In terms of circular economy, there is increasing concern regarding critical raw materials, toxic materials, recycling and long-term stability and safety.
+Material systems are expected to contribute to reducing our dependence on fossil fuels, toxic substances, and critical raw materials, as well as favouring recycling and long-term stability and safety.
+Design, simulation, synthesis and appropriate processing of novel materials and microstructures with improved tailored properties are needed to achieve high performance in industrial applications.
+European product innovation relies strongly on deep theoretical knowledge on functional materials together with Al/machine learning, state-of-the-art characterization techniques, and more efficient technologies for ground-breaking applications or with a significantly enhanced performance.